 Riede (location) in the municipality of Weißenkirchen in the Lower Austrian wine-growing region Wachau, It was first mentioned in documents in 1386.
-The name derives from the fact that the Riede formerly the only one of the Wachau right up to Danube handed.
-Klaus (Klause) comes from the Latin "claudere", which means (in, out, to close).
-According to another interpretation, this is due to the old term "Kleyss" for a bottleneck, this is the still existing old Klaus Wachau along narrow Wachauweg.
-The Klaus is, so to speak, the continuation of the Riede Achleiten and separates itself from this by a path.
+The name derives from the fact that the reed was the only one of the Wachau to go directly to Danube handed.
+Klaus (Klause) comes from the Latin "claudere", which means (include, lock, lock).
+According to another interpretation, this can be traced back to the old term "Kleyss" for a bottleneck, which is the old narrow Wachauweg that still runs along the Klaus.
+The Klaus is the continuation of the reed, so to speak Achleiten and differentiates itself from it by a path.

-The steep southeast facing terraced Vineyards at 204 to 327 meters above sea level have up to 77% slope Tilt on and cover 13.5 hectares.
-These are in the lower area frost, The floors are on weathered gneisses and slate.
-By the way, in the Riede Klaus the first irrigation system of the Wachau was made artificial irrigation set up.
-To the upper part of the vineyard leads through the vineyards a comfortable walk, from here you can enjoy a magnificent view of the Wachau countryside.
-Here are mainly the two white wine varieties Green Valtellina and Riesling cultured.
-Shares in the vineyard, for example, have the wineries Gritsch Mauritiushof.
+The steep facing southeast terraced Vineyards at 204 to 327 meters above sea level show slopes of up to 77% Tilt on and cover 13.5 hectares.
+These are in the lower area frost, The floors lie on weathered gneiss and slate.
+Incidentally, in the Riede Klaus the first irrigation system of the Wachau became artificial irrigation set up.
+A comfortable path leads through the vineyards to the upper part of the vineyard, from here you can enjoy a wonderful view of the Wachau countryside.
+Here are mainly the two types of white wine Green Valtellina and Riesling cultured.
+The wineries, for example, have shares in the vineyard Gritsch Mauritiushof.
 Jamek Josef.
-Wooden apple Karl.
+Crab Apple Karl.
 Kartäuserhof and Prague,